| Love and Cartagena

 Plaza Bolívar from time to time simply to sit and

+think.
 One afternoon last January, the plaza’s

 benches were full of people: chatting with friends, taking